Monospark/SpongeMatchers-Docs/src/index.rst

 .. toctree::
    :maxdepth: 2

-   usage
-   contributing
+   plugins

 Getting Support
 ===============

 If you need some help or something is not working correctly, which is very likely since this project is in an very early stage, you can always ask for help or report a bug at the following locations:

-* The topic of this plugin in the Sponge Forums <TODO>
+* The SpongeMatchers topic in the Sponge Forums <TODO>
-* The SpongeMatchers category in the `Monospark Forums <https://forums.monospark.org/c/spongematchers>`_.
+* The `SpongeMatchers category <https://forums.monospark.org/c/spongematchers>`_ in the Monospark forums
-* The SpongeMatchers issue tracker on `GitHub <https://github.com/monospark/spongematchers/issues>`_
+* The `SpongeMatchers issue tracker <https://github.com/monospark/spongematchers/issues>`_ on GitHub